 On my trip to Aspen, Colorado last week, when I learned to ski, I noticed an interesting snow pattern on a lot of the roofs of the houses near where we stayed.
 Not being from snow country, I didn't know what they were.
-In fact, when I posted the lower photo in this article to Facebook, my friend Nate Adams of Energy Smart Insulation wrote, ""
+In fact, when I posted the lower photo in this article to Facebook, my friend Nate Adams of Energy Smart Insulation wrote, "Heat cables?
+Are you going to make me come down there?"

 I just thought that was an interesting snow melt pattern.
 Turns out, that interesting pattern is because of the heat strips installed on the edge of the roof to melt snow and ice dams.
 Who knew?!
 The photo above shows pretty clearly that something unnatural is going on.
 In the photo below, it's not really so clear to someone who's not familiar with roof heat strips.
 (Well, that's my excuse and I'm sticking to it!)